DROP THE CHARGES

 AGAINST NICK TILSEN

 Nick was originally charged with aggravated assault and obstruction of a police officer.
-But just a few weeks before the trial date (January 12, 2026), Nick was notified that the Pennington County Grand Jury added a “simple assault” to the list of charges.
+But just a few days before the trial (January 26, 2026), Nick was notified that the Pennington County Grand Jury added a “simple assault” to the list of charges.

 NDN Collective believes this to be a politically motivated effort to silence a movement leader by criminalizing his actions and misusing the legal system.
 If found guilty of these charges, Nick could face up to 26 years in prison.